Jail (song)

-"Jail" is a song by American rapper Kanye West from his tenth studio album, Donda (2021).
-The song includes vocals from fellow American rapper Jay-Z. Towards the end of the album, another version of the song titled "Jail pt 2" appears, which includes vocals from rapper DaBaby and singer Marilyn Manson.
-Some critics compared the song to West's previous single "Black Skinhead" (2013) for its similar musical style.
+"Jail" is a song by American rapper Kanye West from his tenth studio album, Donda (2021), released through GOOD Music and Def Jam Recordings.
+The song includes vocals from fellow American rapper Jay-Z, as well as additional vocals from American record producer Dem Jointz and the Sunday Service Choir.
+It contains an interpolation of the Boomtown Rats' 1979 song "Sleep (Finger's Lullaby)", whose member Johnnie Fingers is credited as a songwriter.
+Towards the end of the album, another version of the song titled "Jail pt 2" appears, which includes new vocals from rapper DaBaby and musician Marilyn Manson.
+Before its release, the song was previewed at the album's first listening party, located at Mercedes-Benz Stadium.